marcoonroad/talents/README.md

-  internal self-sends, which is an expensive operation (but possible in Lua in some sense, through source introspection of functions, string patterns, dynamic loading of code and debug facilities on environments and up-values -- also known as closure variables -- but, all of these things will lead to a different method being assigned, which can also yield unexpected issues on the freely available Lua's identity discrimination capabilities).
+  internal self-sends, which is an expensive operation (but possible in Lua in some sense, through source introspection of functions, string patterns, dynamic loading of code and debug facilities on environments and up-values -- also known as closure variables -- but, all of these things will lead to a different method being assigned, which can also yield unexpected issues through the freely available Lua's identity discrimination capabilities).

 Instead, it is highly desirable and recommended to use different talent applications for the same object,